 Happily, the same fundamental steps in Basics of Health that boost health in other parts of the body are also beneficial for the health of our heart and circulatory systems.
 Unfortunately, the trend in mainstream medicine has been to use medications, stents and bypass surgery.
 Studies show that this approach especially in otherwise healthy people does not generally save lives and too often leads to over-treatment and dangerous side effects—without providing true prevention of ill health.
 It seems prudent to fix the foundation (e.g. poor nutrition, lack of exercise, stress, inadequate sleep, toxins, etc.) and the invasive interventions for those with diagnosed disease and for true emergencies.
+The conventional wisdom is not always so wise.
+For example, there are now some 40 million people taking statin cholesterol drugs, and yet the rates of heart disease have not gone down as predicted.

 Read this Bill Sardi article about safer alternatives to stents and even nitro tablets.